PierreGode/Linux-Active-Directory-join-script/README.md

 How do i update my password?
-( changed password but Linux is still on old password ) First time you login your "user" caches on the computer ( means that you can login beeing disconected to "office network" to update, open a terminal and execute sudo service sssd restart.
+( changed password but Linux is still on old password ) First time you login your "user" caches on the computer ( means that you can login beeing disconected to "office network" to update the password, on office network.. open a terminal and execute sudo service sssd restart.

 I have issues!